Heart Valve Replacement

 Heterograft valves – In this case, the replacement valve comes from an animal donor, either a pig or a cow.

 In general, biological valves are less durable than mechanical valves.
 They are more likely to wear out and need to be replaced.
-Because they are more likely to wear out, biological valves are used more often in people aged 65 to 70 or older because their expected lifespan is shorter.
-Since the long-term risk of thromboembolism is lower for biological valves than for mechanical valves, the patient doesn't normally need to take anticoagulants for more than three months after surgery.
+Because they are more likely to wear out, biological valves tend to be used more often in people aged 70 or older because their expected lifespan is shorter.
+Since the long-term risk of thromboembolism is lower for biological valves than for mechanical valves, the patient may not need to take anticoagulants for more than three months after surgery.
 Therefore, many younger patients who have active lifestyles and do not want to take anticoagulants choose to use biological valves.

 What It's Used For